scilus/nf-scil/README.md

         - Call the helps of all scripts used, if possible.
         - Call `touch <file>` to generate empty files for all required outputs.
   - `meta.yml` :
-    - Fill the sections as you find relevant.
+    - Fill the sections you find relevant.
 There is a lot of metadata in this file, but we don't need to specify them all.
     - At least define the keywords and a short documentation for the tool, inputs and outputs.
     - If not specifying the `tools` section, leave it as is.
 - `./tests/modules/nf-scil/<category>/<tool>`
-  - `main.nf`
+  - `main.nf` and `nextflow.config`
-    - Add the test input data to the auto-generated `input` object (Refer to the next section on how to bind test data to the infrastructure).
+    - Add the test input data to the auto-generated `input` object.
+You can do this at the end, when you have defined your test cases.
+Refer to the next section to see how to define your test data and, mostly, what keys to the nested `params.test_data` dictionary you need to use.
     - Modify the auto-generated `meta map` as necessary.
+    - Add necessary configuration to `nextflow.config`
+    - If you want, add as many more tests as your heart desire (not too much) !
+    - When you have multiple tests, but want to scope optional parameters (passed through `task.ext`), to a single test case, use the test's `nextflow.config` file.
+In the `process` scope, add `withNAME: "<test_workflow_name>:<process_name>" { }`.
+Inside it, you can set parameters to the scope `ext` that will be reserved to the process and the test case.
+Look at `tests/modules/nf-scil/scilpy/cropvolume/nextflow.config` for an example.

 ## Test data infrastructure

 **WORK IN PROGRESS, WILL CHANGE SOON-ISH**

 Test data is bound to this repository for now, all located under the `.test_data` directory.
+As such, every single dataset added MUST be as light as possible.
 Datasets must abide the following naming convention :

 - A test package for a `<category>` is located under `.test_data/<category>`.
 - A test data file for a tool is named `<tool>_<input_name>.<ext>`, placed in that category directory.